GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-78/index.md

 description: >
   Chrome 78 is rolling out now!
 You can now provide "types" for CSS variables.
   You get fresher service workers because byte-for-byte checks are now performed for scripts imported by importScripts().
-And I’ve got details for two new origin trials that provide some neat new functionality including the Native File System and the SMS Receiver.
+And I've got details for two new origin trials that provide some neat new functionality including the Native File System and the SMS Receiver.
 Plus the Chrome DevSummit is happening November 11-12, 2019.
-Let’s dive in and see what’s new for developers in Chrome 78!
+Let's dive in and see what's new for developers in Chrome 78!
 layout: 'layouts/blog-post.njk'
 date: 2019-10-22